FeelingCoding/MwfTableViewController/README.md

    ```
 Whenever `MwfTableViewController` encounter row with type Box, it will call the methods for Shape instead (because Shape is superclass of Box).

-If those methods are not implemented, they will be skipped.

 Note: if you want to further simplify your code by not writing those methods at all...
 Read on!

 ### Table Item